eanesparrago/project-ui-challenges/README.md

 # UI Challenges
 I've subscribed to the daily UI challenges from http://www.dailyui.co/ to improve my UI designing skills.

-You can view what I came up with here: https://ljesp.github.io/project-ui-challenges/
+You can view the designs I came up with here: https://ljesp.github.io/project-ui-challenges/

 *Note that the focus of these challenges is the UI.
 Although I sometimes add functionality, some of the results' functionality may be either missing, incomplete, or buggy.*